chaumpham/chaumpham.github.io/_posts/2025-05-03-ultra-analysis.md

 - I expected men to be faster overall due to both physiological factors and the sport’s male-skewed participation.
 While the data confirmed a slight edge in men’s finish times, I was glad to see **the gap was small** and **women performed competitively across multiple age groups**.
 - What really surprised me was how strong the 40s and 50s divisions were overall. **Some of the most consistent and fastest times came from these age groups—proving that in ultra-distance running, experience and endurance often beat youth.**

-_I conducted the analysis in Python, using pandas, seaborn, and matplotlib.
-If you’re curious to see the code or run the notebook yourself, you can check it out on my [GitHub](https://github.com/chaumpham)._

 What stood out to you?
 Did anything surprise you?
-I’d love to hear your thoughts—drop a comment or share your take!
+I’d love to hear your thoughts!

+_I conducted the analysis in Python, using pandas, seaborn, and matplotlib.
+If you’re curious to see the code or run the notebook yourself, you can check it out on my [GitHub](https://github.com/chaumpham/lakefront-ultra-2025)._